ezaspy/gandalf/README.md

 ## About The Project

 gandalf has been created to help fellow digitial forensicators with the live collection of forensic artefacts from a Windows, Linux and masOS hosts.
-Depending on the host OS, either gandalf.ps1 or gandalf.py will be required; to ensure compatibility for Windows and \*nix hosts respectively. gandalf will collect all commonly utilised forensic artefacts but it will not process them - this is handled by the script [elrond](https://github.com/ezaspy/elrond), which converts all of the artefacts to either JSON or CSV and can then stand up an on-the-fly Splunk or elastic stack instance whilst mapping evidence within those artefacts to the MITRE ATT&CK® Framework.
+Depending on the host OS, either gandalf.ps1 or gandalf.py will be required; to ensure compatibility for Windows and \*nix hosts respectively. gandalf will collect all commonly utilised forensic artefacts but it will not process them - this is handled by it's 'brother' script [elrond](https://github.com/ezaspy/elrond), which converts all of the artefacts to either JSON or CSV and can then stand up an on-the-fly Splunk or elastic stack instance whilst mapping evidence within those artefacts to the MITRE ATT&CK® Framework, if desired.
 <br><br><br>

 <!-- Prerequisites -->

 ## Prerequisites

 The only prequisites for gandalf is permissions.
-You must have admin rights to obtain the necessary artefacts from remote hosts within your environment.<br>
+You must have necessary admin rights to obtain the forensic artefacts from hosts within your environment.
+Please read the [CONFIG.md](https://github.com/ezaspy/gandalf/blob/main/gandalf/CONFIG.md) file for instructions on how to do this - either using [Just Enough Admin (JEA)](https://docs.microsoft.com/en-us/powershell/scripting/learn/remoting/jea/overview?view=powershell-7.2), jumphost, endpoint-to-endpoint or locally.<br><br>
-<br><br>

 <!-- USAGE EXAMPLES -->